linckon/network-simulation/README.md

 - Make it executable: chmod +x network_simulation.sh
 - Run it with:
-    - ./network_simulation.sh      - Shows usage (no argument provided)
+    - ./network_simulation.sh  - (no argument provided)

     *Output:*